RT-Thread-packages/at_device/README.md

 | class/l610 | A migration directory for AT components of L610 equipment, realizing AT Socket function |
 ### 1.2 License ###

-The at_device package complies with the LGPLv2.1 license, see the `LICENSE` file for details.
+See the `LICENSE` file for details.

 ### 1.3 Dependency ###